22 Jun Does Incentive Compensation Really Work?

 Does Incentive Compensation Really Work?
 My personal “lessons learned” from using incentive compensation design principles on my children.

 By Beth Carroll, Prosperio Group

-I have been designing incentive compensation plans for over 15 years and in that time I’ve worked for massive organizations with thousands of employees to small start-ups with one or two employees.
-I’ve worked with banks, insurance companies, cement, faucet, and wiper-blade makers, professional services and food ingredient manufacturers, and of course all manner of transportation & logistics companies.
+I have been designing incentive compensation plans for nearly my entire professional career.
+In that time, I’ve worked for massive organizations with thousands of employees and small start-ups with one or two employees.
+I’ve worked with banks, insurance companies; cement, faucet, and wiper-blade makers; professional services and food ingredient manufacturers; and of course, all manner of transportation and logistics companies.
 But some of my most significant lessons learned are from the times I experimented with incentives on my kids.

 Lesson #1: Good News/Bad News

 As I was starting my career with a global human resources consulting firm, I was also starting my family.
 I joined the big consulting firm two years after my first child (John) was born and learned the consulting business at the same time I was learning to be a mother.
 At age two, John developed a passion for Hot Wheels cars that lasted for many years, so when he started losing his teeth, his father and I decided that the tooth fairy should bring a Hot Wheels car instead of money.
 When he found the toy under his pillow the next morning, he was ecstatic; that was the absolute greatest thing ever!
 Lose a tooth and get a Hot Wheels car?
 (How many of you can see this one coming?)

 The next night, after we had put him to bed, he came back out to the living room with blood streaming down his chin, proudly holding out two more teeth that he had bashed out by banging his face into the railing of his bed.

 And thus, my first lesson learned in incentive design, and something we tell our clients to this day: “The good news about incentives is they work.
 The bad news about incentives is they work.”
 So watch out for those unintended consequences.